-The dashboard check engine light is a warning sign that your CTS may be bad.
-The check engine light will come on and stay on until you take your vehicle to a professional mechanic.
-The check engine light means that the coolant temp sensor has sent out an error code that can either mean something is wrong or it isn’t working correctly.
+The dashboard check engine light warns that your CTS may be harmful.
+The check engine light will come on until you take your vehicle to a professional mechanic.
+The check engine light means that the coolant temp sensor has sent out an error code that either means something is wrong or not working correctly.

-The fuel efficiency of your engine depends on the level of heat it is producing.
-If you have a faulty coolant temp sensor then that means that your car’s temperature is no longer being measured correctly, which results in lower mileage due to less efficiency.
+Your engine’s fuel efficiency depends on the heat level it produces.
+If you have a faulty coolant temp sensor, then that means that your car’s temperature needs to be measured correctly, which results in lower mileage due to less efficiency.

-The fans present in the engine responsible for cooling the engine may not turn on if the coolant temp sensor is bad because it can’t effectively measure how much heat is in the engine.
+The fans in the engine responsible for cooling the engine may only turn on if the coolant temp sensor is suitable because it can’t effectively measure how much heat is in the machine.

 Black Smoke from the Exhaust Pipe

-If you see smoke coming from your exhaust pipe then this is a sign that your engine is producing too much heat and the coolant temp sensor has failed to detect it.
+If you see smoke coming from your exhaust pipe, it is a sign that your engine is producing too much heat and the coolant temp sensor has failed to detect it.

 Difficult Starting Condition

-When turning the ignition key the engine may be difficult to start or it may not even turn on at all.
-This is because the coolant temp sensor has an influence over the ignition system of your car in terms of the air/fuel mixture.
+When turning the ignition key, the engine may be difficult to start or even turn on.
+This is because the coolant temp sensor influences your car’s ignition system regarding the air/fuel mixture.

-If the coolant temp sensor doesn’t work correctly, then your car will run hotter than it should due to the sensor not being able to detect the heat level properly which ends up over heating your engine.
-When this happens, your car’s radiator fan may activate but your cooling system can still become overheated if it begins to malfunction.
+If the coolant temp sensor doesn’t work correctly, your car will run hotter than it should because the sensor cannot detect the heat level properly, which ends up overheating your engine.
+When this happens, your car’s radiator fan may activate, but your cooling system can still become overheated if it begins to malfunction.

-If your engine is overheating while idling more than likely the coolant temp sensor has stopped working or failed.
-An idling car should not be getting hot, but if it is then there is an underlying issue here that needs to be fixed before you end
+If your engine is overheating while idling, more than likely, the coolant temp sensor has stopped working or failed.
+An idling car should not be getting hot, but if it is, there is an underlying issue that needs to be fixed before you end.

-If there are problems with the cooling system then this will lead to an increase in heat which will cause loss of power, hesitation, and stalling.
-This can be a very dangerous situation if not handled as it may lead to engine failure.
+If there are problems with the cooling system, this will lead to an increase in heat which will cause loss of power, hesitation, and stalling.
+This situation can be hazardous if not handled, as it may lead to engine failure.

 Coolant Temperature Sensor Location

-The sensor itself can be found in the high-temperature coolant hose which is located between the thermostat housing unit and the engine or it can also be located in one of two places.
-The first place would be near the cylinder head close to where the intake manifold meets up with it, while another place for this sensor is under your car’s hood on top of your engine block.
+The sensor itself can be found in the high-temperature coolant hose, which is located between the thermostat housing unit and the engine, or it can also be located in one of two places.
+The first place would be near the cylinder head, close to where the intake manifold meets it, while another location for this sensor is under your car’s hood on top of your engine block.

-The temperature sensor needs to be checked every once and a while no matter what type you have because they are all prone to breaking down at some point or another.
-Checking up on your CTS regularly will save you time and money when compared to waiting for something big like an overheat to happen.
+The temperature sensor needs to be checked occasionally, no matter what type you have, because they are all prone to breaking down at some point.
+Checking your CTS regularly will save you time and money compared to waiting for something like overheating.

 Coolant Temperature Sensor Replacement Cost

-The cost for replacement may range depending on the amount of labor, but in general, it should cost around $100-$150 to fix.
-Labor costs will add onto this and can cause the total bill to be anywhere from $30, for just a basic replacement job, upwards to $200 when extensive labor is performed.
+The replacement cost may vary depending on the amount of labor, but generally, it should cost around $100-$150 to fix.
+Labor costs will add onto this and can cause the total bill to be anywhere from $30 for just a primary replacement job upwards to $200 when extensive labor is performed.

-Parts such as coolant sensors are not covered under warranty unless they fail within the manufacturer’s mileage limit so you might have to pay upfront in order to get your car fixed.
-When purchasing a new sensor consider buying one made by an OEM supplier because they tend to last longer than generics.
+Parts such as coolant sensors are only covered under warranty if they fail within the manufacturer’s mileage limit, so you might have to pay upfront to fix your car.
+When purchasing a new sensor, consider buying one made by an OEM supplier because they tend to last longer than generics.

 How To Make the Coolant Temperature Sensor Last Longer?

 Generally speaking, oil and water do not mix, but that is exactly what the sensor has to work with due to its location.
-To prevent this from causing problems then you should clean any residue or simply make sure that you keep the reservoir topped off with coolant.
-To make the sensor work correctly you should drive within the engine’s optimal temperature range for best results.
+To prevent this from causing problems then, you should clean any residue or make sure that you keep the reservoir topped off with coolant.
+To make the sensor work correctly, you should drive within the engine’s optimal temperature range for best results.

-If there is a major issue with oil in your car’s cooling system then this will result in overheating and can damage other components besides just the CTS which results in more repair costs overall.
-If there seems to be an issue with this then get everything checked out immediately because it can lead to serious long-term damage to your car.
+If there is a significant issue with oil in your car’s cooling system, then this will result in overheating and can damage other components besides just the CTS, which results in more repair costs overall.
+If there is an issue with this, check everything out immediately because it can lead to severe long-term damage to your car.

-Another issue that you will have to avoid if possible is coolant contamination because it can cause the sensor to fail as well as potential damage to other components around it.
-If there is a coolant problem then you should consider changing out all of the coolant in order to save yourself some hassle at a later date.
-It’s better to be safe than sorry so this kind of precautionary measure may just save you from having a few hundred dollars’ worth of repair costs later on down the road.
+Another issue you must avoid is coolant contamination because it can cause the sensor to fail and potentially damage other components around it.
+If there is a coolant problem, consider changing out all of the coolants to save yourself some hassle later.
+It’s better to be safe than sorry, so this precautionary measure may keep you from having a few hundred dollars worth of repair costs later on.

 Overuse Of Cooling System Additives and Treatment Products

-If you use products such as antifreeze, radiator stop leak, and corrosion inhibitors, then be sure that they are meant for your car’s cooling system.
-Using the wrong type of product can cause problems with the CTS and potential damage to other components which will end up costing you more money in the long run.
+When using antifreeze, radiator stop leak, and corrosion inhibitors, ensure they are specifically made for your car’s cooling system.
+Using incorrect products can lead to issues with the CTS and potential harm to other parts, resulting in higher expenses in the future.